Determinantal point process models and statistical inference : Extended version: Inference for stationary models

 When $\rho$ is not too close to $\rhomax$, the fact that the MLE appears to be close to $n/|S|$ may be understood in the following way.
 By applying the convolution approximation in Appendix~\ref{sec:convolutionapprox}, rough approximations $\tilde C(x,y)\approx C_0(x-y)$ and $D\approx|S|\rho$ are obtained by considering only the first terms in \eqref{eq:Ctilde0conv} and \eqref{eq:Dconv}.
 Hence a rough approximation of the log-likelihood is

 where $C^\dagger(x,y)=C_0(x-y)/\rho$ depends only on $\theta$ and not on $\rho$.
 The maximum point of this approximate log-likelihood has $\rho=n/|S|$.

 On the other hand, for very repulsive DPPs, the number of points has a small variance, and so we may expect the intensity to be close to the observed $n/|S|$.
-In particular, the most repulsive DPP is a determinantal projection process and the intensity is then non-random.
+In particular, the approximation to the most repulsive DPP is a determinantal projection process and the observed intensity is then non-random.